kmhuff/crypto-hack/crypto-hack.md

 ### Action: Flee

-A combattant may only take this action if they could have taken a Move action.
+A combattant may only take this action if they could have taken a move action.
 The combattant immediately flees the battle.
 Combat continues without the fleeing combattant, until one side or the other has fled, surrendered, died, or otherwise is unable to continue fighting.

 If the combat occurred in a site, the fate of the fleeing characters is determined as described in [Fleeing in Sites].
 If the combat did not occurr in a site (if, for example, it occurred in the wilderness, or a city), the fleeing combattants are assumed to get away clean.
 If the other side wants to pursue, they must take an action to track down the fleers.